Else-Studio/homepage/content/zd.md

 ## Building a Dynamic Team for Optimal Flexibility

 Scaling our team amidst a demanding project timeline was a bold move, but we believe in embracing challenges.
-Our flexible, part-time freelance model allowed us to quickly adapt to SpeedHome's needs, scaling resources up or down as required.
+Our flexible, part-time freelance model allowed us to quickly adapt to SPEEDHOME's needs, scaling resources up or down as required.
 This meant:

-*   Seamlessly matching SpeedHome's rhythm: We adjusted our efforts based on their capacity, ensuring efficient resource allocation and cost-effectiveness.
+*   Seamlessly matching SPEEDHOME's rhythm: We adjusted our efforts based on their capacity, ensuring efficient resource allocation and cost-effectiveness.
 *   Rapid onboarding of new talent:  Forget the drawn-out hiring processes and endless interviews.
 We focus on finding talented individuals who can get the job done.
 A quick email exchange, a real-world demo task, and they're in.
 This translates to faster project kickoffs and quicker delivery.
 *   Uninterrupted workflow: Asynchronous communication freed us from the constraints of traditional work hours, allowing continuous progress and optimal productivity.